 - Many young men slight in stature who are considered “Hardgainers”, or guys who have a hard time developing muscle will begin GOMAD.
 GOMAD is where you drink a Gallon Of Milk A Day in order to enlarge the body.
 The intent is to grow muscle, but most just end up fat and with possible health issues from their obesity.

 - Synthol Injections.
 What is Synthol?
 It is an oil which was developed for body builders to inject into small muscles in order to round out their appearance for competition.
 Synthol may be fairly benign in very small injections, I personally feel it is incredibly stupid, but a little does not always do harm.
-The problem is, there are too many clowns who do not use just a little and inflate entire large muscles with it in order to look strong I guess.
+The problem is, there are too many clowns who do not use “just a little” and inflate entire large muscles with it in order to look strong I guess.
 The problem is, they just look ridiculous, not strong.
-And some take it to the extreme to where their muscles such as biceps will burst from being either too full, or from abcesses, or a combination of the two.
+And some take it to the extreme to where their muscles such as biceps will burst from being either too full, or from abscesses, or a combination of the two.
 This is simply a special kind of stupid, yet young men with body dysmorphic issues are using this substance.
-Pictured below is an extreme case of Synthol use.

-It is a given that many people view young men who are extreme bodybuilders as complete douchebags.
-Hell, many of them are.
+It is a given that many people view young men who are extreme bodybuilders as insufferable narcissists.
+Many of them are.
 But that does not negate the fact that they are also suffering a body dysmorphic issue much like all the other examples given above, including Brenda Sue’s case.
 These examples are all many sides of the same coin.
 Only we are talking about a coin’s two sides and the ridging on the edge.
-Some of these folks are treated with great compassion, while others as freaks and or ass holes.
+Some of these folks are treated with great compassion, while others as freaks.
 But ask yourself, what went wrong in their lives to give them these issues.
-Is it a mental health issue where they may benefit from professional help beginning at a young age, or is it a case such as Brenda Sue’s where the mother or other relatives planted the thoughts in their heads the need to change their bodies.
+Is it a mental health issue where they may benefit from professional help beginning at a young age, or is it a case such as Brenda Sue’s where the mother or other relatives planted the thoughts in their heads they need to change their bodies.
 Ask yourself, just what can we do as a society to repair the issue where people feel the need to go through extremes in order to change their bodies.
-How about recognizing the douchebag body builder who is using steroids and injecting synthol is little different than a little girl of 4 years old being told she is fat.
+How about recognizing the body builder who is using steroids and injecting synthol is little different than a little girl of 4 years old being told she is fat.
 How about we all do our parts to live a full and healthy life and to encourage and help others to do so as well?